MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 You can consider developing a composite model in the following situations.

 - Your model could be a DirectQuery model, and you want to boost performance.
-In a composite model, performance can be improved by setting up appropriate storage for each table.
-You can also add [aggregations](/power-bi/enterprise/aggregations-auto).
+In a composite model, you can improve performance by setting up appropriate storage for each table.
+You can also add [user-defined aggregations](/power-bi/transform-model/aggregations-advanced).
 Both of these optimizations are described later in this article.
-- You want to combine a DirectQuery model with additional data, which must be imported into the model.
+- You want to combine a DirectQuery model with more data, which must be imported into the model.
 You can load imported data from a different data source, or from calculated tables.
 - You want to combine two or more DirectQuery data sources into a single model.
 These sources could be relational databases or other tabular models.

 > [!NOTE]